The push for shale gas is still strong - but campaigners are riding to 'reclaim the power'.

 We are cycling to protect the land that nourishes us – and to preserve the rural way of life.

-Al Williams is an activist with Reclaim the Power.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Al Williams is an activist with Reclaim the Power.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.